tamseelwasay/UserAuthApp/README.md

 # User Authentication System

 This project is a user authentication system built using Django.
 It allows users to register, log in, and manage their profiles.
+(DISCLAIMER: THIS PROJECT IS NO LONGER DEPLOYED ON HEROKU, HOWEVER FEEL FREE TO TRY OUT LOCALLY BY CLONING THE REPOSITORY)

 ## Features